htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   user namespace.
   :jira:`550`

+- Fixed a bug in the *condor_who* program that caused it to hang on Linux systems, especially those running AFS or other shared filesystems.
+  :jira:`530`

 - Fixed a bug that cause the *condor_master* to hang for up to two minutes when shutting down, if it was configured to be a personal condor.
   :jira:`548`